-- Revenue from Assets under management, administration, and distribution fees increased in the first six months of 2024 primarily from higher assets under administration due to cross sales to existing alternative investment clients of the Investment Managers segment as well as new sales within the segment.
-Average assets under administration increased \$131.4 billion, or 15%, to \$983.6 billion during the first six months of 2024, as compared to \$852.2 billion during the first six months of 2023. - Revenue from Asset management, administration and distribution fees also increased from market appreciation and positive cash flows into separately managed account programs and Strategist programs of the Investment Advisors segment.
+- Revenue from Assets under management, administration, and distribution fees increased in the first six nine months of 2024 primarily from higher assets under administration due to cross sales to existing alternative investment clients of the Investment Managers segment as well as new sales within the segment.
+Average assets under administration increased \$131.4 billion \$132.4 billion, or 15%, to \$983.6 billion \$998.4 billion during the first six nine months of 2024, as compared to \$852.2 billion \$866.0 billion during the first six nine months of 2023. - Revenue from Asset management, administration and distribution fees also increased from market appreciation and positive cash flows into separately managed account programs and Strategist programs of the Investment Advisors segment.
 This was partially offset by negative cash flows from SEI fund programs and fee reductions in separately managed account programs.
 Revenue growth was also partially offset by client losses in the Institutional Investors segment.
-Average assets under management in equity and fixed income programs, excluding LSV, increased \$7.6 billion, or 4%, to \$176.0 billion in the first six months of 2024 as compared to \$168.4 billion during the first six months of 2023. - Fees from the SEI Integrated Cash Program of the Investment Advisors segment launched in December 2023 were \$10.1 million during the second quarter of 2024 and \$19.7 million during the first six months of 2024. - Revenue from Information processing and software servicing fees increased in the first six months of 2024 primarily from higher assets from new and existing clients processed on the SEI Wealth PlatformSM (SWP).
+Average assets under management in equity and fixed income programs, excluding LSV, increased \$7.6 billion \$8.8 billion, or 4% 5%, to \$176.0 billion \$177.9 billion in the first six nine months of 2024 as compared to \$168.4 billion \$169.1 billion during the first six nine months of 2023. - Fees from the SEI Integrated Cash Program of the Investment Advisors segment launched in December 2023 were \$10.1 million \$10.7 million during the second third quarter of 2024 and \$19.7 million \$30.4 million during the first six nine months of 2024. - Revenue from Information processing and software servicing fees increased in the first six nine months of 2024 primarily from higher assets new client conversions and growth from new and existing clients processed on the SEI Wealth PlatformSM (SWP) clients.
 A one-time early contractual buyout fee of \$10.5 million recorded during the second quarter of 2023 from an investment processing client of the Private Banks segment acquired by an existing client partially offset the increase in revenues.